Accept International Payments: What Businesses Need to Know

 First-time users need to provide information, fulfill KYC, and submit documents to enable cross-border payments.

-The existing users go to the dashboard -> settings -> international payments to activate the required modes like foreign card or bank transfers.
+The existing users go to the dashboard -> settings -> international payment to activate the required modes like foreign card or bank transfers.

 You could link your PayPal account to your site or gateway, if PayPal is your selection, simplifying the process of international payment through PayPalacceptance.